Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `camera_store_saved_positions [<label>]`

 Store camera saved positions.
-Stores as default, or as <label> if specified.
-If no saved cameras exist then <label> will be removed.
+Stores as default, or as &lt;label&gt; if specified.
+If no saved cameras exist then &lt;label&gt; will be removed.

 ## `card_is_a_deck_for_hotkeys`